bmoscon/cryptofeed/docs/exchange.md

 * `exchanges.py`
     - ```python
-      from cryptofeed.exchange.huobi import Huobi
+      from cryptofeed.exchanges.huobi import Huobi
       ```
     - An entry is also needed in the `EXCHANGE_MAP` to map the string `'HUOBI'` to the class `Huobi`.

 ## Message Handler
 Now that we can subscribe to trades, we can add the message handler (which is called by the `ConnectionHandler` when messages are received on a websocket).
 Huobi's documentation informs us that messages sent via websocket are compressed, so we'll need to make sure we uncompress them before handling them.
 It also informs us that we'll need to respond to pings or be disconnected.
-Most websocket libraries will do this automatically, but they cannot interpret a ping correctly if the messages are compressed so we'll need to handle pings automatically.
-We also can see from the documentation that the feed and symbol are sent in the update so we'll need to parse those out to properly handle the message.
+Most websocket libraries will do this automatically, but they cannot interpret a ping correctly if the messages are compressed, so we'll need to handle pings automatically.
+We also can see from the documentation that the feed and symbol are sent in the update, so we'll need to parse those out to properly handle the message.
 The `message_handler` is provided with a copy of the websocket connection, `conn`, so we can use this to respond to pings.

 ```python